Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 Now clicking on it again, while list is open, will save the changes on server and it **CANNOT BE REVERSED!!** since old files are deleted and are replaced by your new files.
 So think twice before clicking that
+#### Tip
+Don't wait to save till your all work is finished since you are just one refresh away from vanishing your all work!
 # Thank you
 We are proud to be choosen by you.
 If you have any doubt about anything, just put it on github issues.
 We will try resolving it ASAP!